-DTT’s selling power is such that there are now many other platforms in addition to Freeview, and most recently Freeview Play, that also use it in some shape or form: EE TV, TalkTalk TV, BT TV, YouView and Sky’s Now TV all use it to power a hybrid DTT/IP offer, whilst mobile giant Vodafone is rumoured to be gearing up to launch its own equivalent in the UK, potentially in 2017.
+DTT’s selling power is such that there are now many other platforms in addition to Freeview, and most recently Freeview Play, that also use it in some shape or form: EE TV, TalkTalk TV, BT TV, YouView and Sky’s Now TV all use it to power a hybrid DTT/IP offer.

 The best of both worlds

 The thing that links all these platforms (if you count Freeview Play), is that they combine DTT with OTT (over-the-top) delivered services, rather than forcing a viewer to choose one over the other.
 This says a lot about the DTT’s place in the market at present - most notably its position as the underpinning platform of television in the UK, and its power to complement newer technologies.
 It offers a free base on top of which additional IP-based services can be added, be it free catch-up or subscription-based services.

 DTT is, and always has been, ideal for heavy lifting.
 It’s capable of handling huge amounts of traffic and serving the viewing needs of the nation and couldn’t be simpler to set up or use.
 You plug in an aerial and gain instant, reliable and free access to the most popular entertainment and information services in the UK.

 DTT just works and it is free-to-air, and when you consider how disparate the UK’s broadband access is right now, the same can’t always be said for IP.